Chronic Myeloid Leukemia (CML): Chemotherapy

 Possible severe side effects of chemotherapy include:

 Tumor lysis syndrome.
 This is caused by the breakdown of large amounts of leukemia cells.
 It can affect your kidneys, heart, and nervous system.
-Your doctor will check your kidney function and do other tests to watch for this.
+Fluid may be given to you through a vein to help keep this from happening.

 Working with your healthcare provider

-Talk with your healthcare providers about what signs to look for, and when to call them.
+Talk with your healthcare providers about what signs to watch out for and when you should call your healthcare team.
 Make sure you know what number to call with questions, even on evenings and weekends.